n1o/study_notes/study_notes/notes/metropolis_hastings.md

 It satisfies the [detailed balance equation](stationary_distrion.md)

 ## Reversible jump (trans-dimensional) MCMC
 Here we sample from space which has different dimensionality for different components.
-This is difficult sicne computing the HM acceptance ratio is not straight forward (it is like comparing circles to spheres).
-A solution to this is to augument the low dimensional space with extra random variables so that the two spaces have a common measure.
+This is difficult since computing the HM acceptance ratio is not straight forward (it is like comparing circles to spheres).
+A solution to this is to argument the low dimensional space with extra random variables so that the two spaces have a common measure.

 Unfortunately in practice this is tricky.
-However if we have continuous parameters, we can analyticaly integrate them out, so we are left with discrete space, where we do not need to worry about change of measure.
+However if we have continuous parameters, we can analytically integrate them out, so we are left with discrete space, where we do not need to worry about change of measure.

 ## High Dimensions

-In general we generate proposals that are close to our current point, since in high dimenssions it is likely that a large step would be rejected.
-The disadvatage of small steps that this method will explore the probability space using a **random walk** and those take a long time to get anywere especially if the walk is made of small steps.
+In general we generate proposals that are close to our current point, since in high dimensions it is likely that a large step would be rejected.
+The disadvantage of small steps that this method will explore the probability space using a **random walk** and those take a long time to get anywhere especially if the walk is made of small steps.
 This makes this inefficient.